Dynamic QoS-Aware Traffic Planning for Time-Triggered Flows in the Real-time Data Plane: System Model

 Before a node sends or forwards packets of a particular flow \(f\), the controller propagates the necessary flow information corresponding to config(\(f,p\)) to the respective nodes in the network.
 What this entails is technology-specific, but includes routing entries and packet transmission schedules.
 The flow information in the nodes, in particular routes and schedules, can be updated at runtime by the controller.
 Flow information updates shall not affect in-flight packets to prevent network update issues such as black-holing.
 This means, infrastructure nodes temporarily may have multiple sets of flow information for each version of a reconfigured flow and deliver each packet according to the flow configuration that was used by the source node when sending the packet.
-This can be achieved, e.g., by tagging packets with additional metadata, address schemes, etc. The controller lazily purges obsolete flow information sets from the nodes once all old packets have been received by the destination nodes.
+This can be achieved, e.g., by tagging packets with additional metadata, address schemes, etc.~\cite{reitblatt_abstractions_2012}

+The controller lazily purges obsolete flow information sets from the nodes once all old packets have been received by the destination nodes.
+In this context, obsolete flow information sets refers to flows that either have been removed from ActiveF(\(p'\)), or have been reconfigured.
+In the latter case, while the flow itself remains active, the flow information sets for old flow versions \(\langle f,p \rangle\) are not used anymore.
+Practically, to perform this \enquote{garbage collection}, the controller has to track the flow information sets associated with each traffic plan, and then has to delete the corresponding routing entries, clear now unused scheduling entries, etc.

+\markChanges{ In principle, an out-of-band mechanism (e.g., via an additional, dedicated management network) may be employed to perform the modifications of the flow information sets in the nodes.
+However, we expect it to be more realistic to modify flow information at the network nodes using logical, in-band control channels, that run over the same network as the application data.
+In Sec.~\ref{sec:installing_plan}, where we detail the installation of a traffic plan, we discuss the requirements of such control channels, and sketch how to implement them in-band. }

 We consider a network where all links operate with the same transmission speed.
-We denote the processing delay of an infrastructure node by \(t_\text{proc}\), and the propagation delay on a link by \(t_\text{prop}\).
+We denote the processing delay of an infrastructure node by \(t_\text{proc}\) and the propagation delay on a link by \(t_\text{prop}\).
 These values relate to hardware properties (switching fabric, cable length, etc.) and are therefore considered constants.
-While it is not necessary for our approach that all nodes and links induce the same processing delay and propagation delay, respectively, we omit node and link identifiers for \(t_\text{proc}\) and \(t_\text{prop}\) in the following, i.e., assume they have same value network-wide.
+While it is not necessary for our approach that all nodes and links induce the same processing delay and propagation delay, respectively, we omit node and link identifiers for \(t_\text{proc}\) and \(t_\text{prop}\) in the following, i.e., assume they have the same values network-wide.